-However, the bikes produced for the film differ from the McQueen family authorised replica's.
-They have differet fork yokes, for example, and run 750cc engines rather than the 650cc to provide extra horsespower for the stunts.
+However, the bikes produced for the film differ from the McQueen family authorised replicas.
+They have different fork yokes, for example, and run 750cc engines rather than the 650cc to provide extra horsepower for the stunts.

 Metisse even provided a mock foam-engined bike so Hammer could throw it about a bit, as seen in this trailer: